EarthToAbigail/indromida/README.md

 # Indromida
 Indromida is a social website designed particalury for musicians and people who are looking to meet new people with the same musical taste.
-Data about target users were collected and organized as three (user models)[docs/UserDesign/user_models.md]
+Data about target users were collected and organized as three [user models](docs/UserDesign/user_models.md)

 ## Status